Areas of Expertise

 - Design Research

 Charles Munter is an assistant professor at the University of Missouri in the Department of Learning, Teaching, and Curriculum.
 He joined the Mizzou faculty in the Fall of 2016, after 8 years as a high school mathematics teacher, a Ph.D. in mathematics education at Vanderbilt University, and a previous faculty appointment at the University of Pittsburgh.
-This fall he is teaching an elementary math methods course (LTC 4300).
-In the spring he will be teaching the secondary math methods course (LTC 4581) and a doctoral seminar on design research and researcher-practitioner partnerships (LTC 8900-01).
+This spring he is teaching a secondary math methods course (LTC 4581).
+In the fall he will be teaching a doctoral seminar on Research on Equity and Diversity in Mathematics Education.

 Recent publications include:

 Munter, C., & Haines, C. (in press).
 Mathematics teachers’ enactment of cognitively demanding tasks and students’ perception of racial differences in opportunity.
 Mathematical Thinking and Learning.